 Day 4: Yarra Valley

-If you want to see some of Australia’s native animals, then head to the Healesville Wildlife Sanctuary.
+If you want to see some of Australia’s native animals, head to the Healesville Wildlife Sanctuary.
 The Sanctuary is home to Kangaroo, Koalas, Dingos and much more.
 It is the best Zoo in Victoria for seeing native Australian animals in a natural environment.
 We recommend you stay at Peppers Marysville or Chateau Yering Hotel in the Yarra Valley.

 Day 5: Wilsons Promontory National Park